sonalidesarda/sonalidesarda/README.md

 - ⚡ Fun fact: ...
 -->
 - 🔭 I’m currently working on:
   -  Building a classifier of obesity level
 - 🌱 I’m currently learning about:
-Machine learning
+  - Machine learning
-Software Refactoring and Design
+  - Software Refactoring and Design
-😄 Pronouns: she/her
+- 😄 Pronouns: she/her
-⚡ Fun fact:
+- ⚡ Fun fact:
-I love art!
+    I love Drawing and Cooking!
     Data structures and Algorithms holds sweet spot in my heart of the many areas of CS I hold a B.E. in Computer Science and Engineering!